lns/memoire/docs/API.md

     The number of `num_episode()` will increase by 1 after calling this method. """ pass

-  def add_entry(self, s, a, r, p, v, init_w):
+  def add_entry(self, s, a, r, p, v, i, init_w):
     """ Add an entry to currently opened episode

-    This API will add an entry (s,a,r,p,v) to current opened episode.
+    This API will add an entry (s,a,r,p,v,i) to current opened episode.
     The behaviour of adding entries to a closed episode is undefined and should be avoided.
     The number of `num_episode()` may decrease by 1 if space is insufficient.